ac-optimus/Unix-Shell-in-C/README.md

-# Overview
+## Overview
-Unix shell implementaiton in C. Shell uses mixture of commands that are implemented using c system calls and inbuild binaries that are already present in Unix.
+Unix shell implementaiton in C. Shell uses mixture of commands that are implemented using system calls and inbuild binaries that are already present in Unix.

-## Following commands are implemented in c.
+## Following commands are implemented in C
 - [x] ls
 - [x] grep
 - [x] cat